paddy-r/PSD-Analyser/README.md

 **How *PSD Analyser* works (Python)**

-The app (*PSD-Analyser*) creates a user interface for loading, interacting with and saving PSD data.
+The app (*PSDA_app*) creates a user interface for loading, interacting with and saving PSD data.
 However, the hard work is done by the *PSDAnalyser* class within the *psd_analyser* library, which can be used without the app and contains some functionality not available in the app (see below).

 **Summary of *PSD Analyser* functionality**

 1. Parsing of *Mastersizer* files in spreadsheet (CSV, Excel) formats
-2. Log-normal modelling of PSDs, where fitting can be performed to eithe the cumulative distribution function (CDF) or probability density function (PDF) of the PSD data
+2. Log-normal modelling of PSDs, where fitting can be performed to either the cumulative distribution function (CDF) or probability density function (PDF) of the PSD data
 3. Application to PSDs of the product difference algorithm (PDA) to PSDs, which computes the discrete distribution of *N* elements with the same statistical moments (mean, etc.)
 4. (With standalone Python app) Visualisation of results in an interactive viewer, allowing output of figures in various formats (currently Python only)
 5. Saving PSD data, with fitted log-normal parameters, into a single spreadsheet for further analysis